azkiflay/ansible/README.md

 </p>
 <p align="center"><strong>Figure 2:</strong> Transferring public key to a remote host </p>

 Consequently, the public key of the Ansible controller has been copied to the remote host's authorized_keys file.
-Therefore, the controller can now access the remote host without a password, using the public key.
-As shown in Figure 3, when "*ssh azkiflay@192.168.0.10*" is issued to access remote host, no prompt appears asking for a password.
+Therefore, the controller can now access the remote managed host without a password, using the public key.
+As shown in Figure 3, when "*ssh azkiflay@192.168.0.10*" is issued to access the managed host, no prompt appears asking for a password.

 ```bash
   ssh azkiflay@192.168.0.10